slurmking/vmu-tools/README.md

 * Change VMU color
 * Convert VMU dumps to and from .DCI files
 * Modify VMU ICONDATA from VMU dumps
+* Possible GUI / Electron app
-* Possibly implament a built in webserver for file transfers from Dreamcast
+* Possibly implement a built-in webserver for file transfers from Dreamcast